clean-css/clean-css/README.md

     cleancss public.css

-Or more likely you would like to do something like this:
+Or more likely you would like to do something like this (if you are on *nix system):

     cat one.css two.css three.css | cleancss -o merged-and-minified.css